|Ease of Use:|

 - Outbound Proxy Server: sip.onsip.com

-Changes made in the Yealink web admin portal are pushed to the phone nearly instantly.
-No reboots necessary.
+Changes made in the Yealink web admin portal are pushed to the phone nearly instantly, with no reboots necessary.

 Test phone calls phone B